purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/clawbot.rst

 to use, we just need to pass in joystick values which have been scaled to be in the range ``[-1, 1]``.
-Whenever you interact with a `ChassisController <../../api/chassis/controller/chassis-controller.html>`_ or a `ChassisModel <../../api/chassis/model/chassis-model.html>`_, remember that your inputs need to be scaled to the range ``[-1, 1]``.
+Whenever you interact with a `ChassisController <../../api/chassis/controller/chassis-controller.html>`_ or a `ChassisModel <../../api/chassis/model/chassis-model.html>`_ (with the exception of the closed-loop methods `ChassisController <../../api/chassis/controller/chassis-controller.html>`_ has), remember that your inputs need to be scaled to the range ``[-1, 1]``.
 OkapiLib requires this because it lends itself to better chassis control.

 .. tabs ::
    .. tab :: Tank drive